HotelQuickly/WeAreHiring/README.md

 **Offsite on a beach** - we organize [offsites on a beach nearby](https://github.com/HotelQuickly/WeAreHiring/blob/master/additional-info/offsites.md).

 **Home office** - if you [really want it](https://github.com/HotelQuickly/WeAreHiring/blob/master/additional-info/home-office.md).

-**Free customer service shift** - do you want to get to know our customers?
-Night shifts are waiting for you :)

 Want to know how much $$$ do you need in Bangkok?
 Check our overview of [living costs in BKK](https://github.com/HotelQuickly/WeAreHiring/blob/master/additional-info/living-costs-in-BKK.md)